TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/iap-android.md

 }
 ```

-## Query Unconsumed Payment
+## Query Unconsumed Purchases

-* Query information of unconsumed one-time products.
+* Query information of unconsumed one-time products(CONSUMABLE).
 * Product, after provided to user, can be consumed by using [Consume API](https://docs.toast.com/en/Mobile%20Service/IAP/en/api-guide-for-toast-sdk/#consume-api).
-* Unconsumed payment can be queried by using the ToastIap.queryConsumablePurchases() method.
+* Unconsumed purchase can be queried by using the ToastIap.queryConsumablePurchases() method.
 * Query results are returned to the [IapPurchase](./iap-android/#iappurchase) object list via [IapService.PurchasesResponseListener](./iap-android/#iapservicepurchasesresponselistener).

-### Specifications for Unconsumed Payment Query API
+### Specifications for Unconsumed Purchases Query API

 ```java
 /* ToastIap.java */